cjh5414/cjh5414.github.io/about/index.md

 - Programming Language like C, C++, JAVA and Python
 - Database like MySQL
 - Configuration Management tools like GIT
-- Networking like TCP/IP, UDP
+- Socket programming with TCP/IP, UDP
 - Test-driven development

 <br>